New features

 Support is directed at practical project work that makes the software easier to run, inspect, and trust.

-Persistence improvements, authentication layers, deployment packaging, and the Enterprise roadmap.
+Persistence improvements, authentication layers, deployment packaging, and sponsor-driven feature requests.

 More guides, API examples, diagrams, and tutorial material for self-hosted deployments.